tum-pbs/pbdl-book/physgrad.md

 $$ (IG-def)

 to be the IG update.
-Here, the Jacobian $\frac{\partial x}{\partial y}$, which is similar to the inverse of the GD update above, encodes how the inputs must change in order to obtain a small change $\Delta y$ in the output.
+Here, the Jacobian $\frac{\partial x}{\partial y}$, which is similar to the inverse of the GD update above, encodes with first-order accuracy how the inputs must change in order to obtain a small change $\Delta y$ in the output.
 The crucial step is the inversion, which of course requires the Jacobian matrix to be invertible.
 This is a problem somewhat similar to the inversion of the Hessian, and we'll revisit this issue below.
 However, if we can invert the Jacobian, this has some very nice properties.

 Note that instead of using a learning rate, here the step size is determined by the desired increase or decrease of the value of the output, $\Delta y$.
-Thus, we need to choose a $\Delta y$ instead of an $\eta$.
+Thus, we need to choose a $\Delta y$ instead of an $\eta$, but effectively has the same role: it controls the step size of the optimization.
+It the simplest case, we can compute it as a step towards the ground truth via $\Delta y = \eta (y^* - y)$.
 This $\Delta y$ will show up frequently in the following equations, and make them look quite different to the ones above at first sight.
-Effectively, $\Delta y$ plays the same role as the learning rate, i.e., it controls the step size of the optimization.